ericglass/password-utils/README.md

 login-chk
 ---------

-Verify account login works on specified hosts.
+Verify an account login works on multiple hosts.
+Create a plain text file with each server on a new line that you want to check your login against.

 Example: